mishkinf/PowerShellDev/README.md

 ... and many more little niceties ...

 ### SETUP INSTRUCTIONS
+#### PowerShellDev helpers
+1. [Optional] Extreme programmers who plan to pair while developing can add their names, usernames and email addresses to the Pair.ps1 script
+2. Run powershell and navigate to the PowerShellDev project folder and run ./stationsetup.ps1
+3. Restart PowerShell.

 #### Git and SSH
 1. Install msysgit with everything included from http://msysgit.github.io/
 2. During installation make sure to select "Use Git from the Windows Command Prompt"